 Power modes are controlled by clock, reset, and power management blocks within the system.
 You have to write additional software to save the settings of registers, so that they can be restored to the same state at a later time.
 Power modes can be:

 - Run mode

+- Dynamic clock gating

 - Standby mode

-- Dormant mode on page 2-51
+- Dormant mode

-- Shutdown mode on page 2-51.
+- Shutdown mode on page 2-47.

 2.6.1 Run mode

 This is the normal mode of operation in which all cache controller functionality is available.